Environmental Management System

 The International Organization for Standardization (ISO) 14001 Standard, the recognized framework for developing an EMS, provides specific requirements and principles for environmental management.
 The standard is designed to help facilities meet their environmental obligations rather than add to their mounting legal requirements.

-GSA bases both its National and Regional EMS on the principles of ISO 14001 and incorporates the best practices of other organizations so that its systems remain as effective and efficient as possible.
+GSA bases both its national and regional EMS on the principles of ISO 14001 and incorporates the best practices of other organizations so that its systems remain as effective and efficient as possible.

-The GSA Environmental Policy
+GSA Environmental Policy

 The GSA Environmental Policy verbalizes the organization’s commitment to be environmentally responsible.
 The content of the environmental policy describes the organization's aspirations, evoking the degree of commitment by top management and serving as a beacon to influence the behavior and actions of all members of the organization to high achievement for environmental protection.

 Regional EMS Commitment Memo [PDF - 62.5 KB]

 Activities, Products, and Services - A catch-all phrase that was developed by Technical Committee 207 of ISO to capture all of the things at a facility or organization that can interact with the environment.

 Environment - Surroundings in which an organization operates including air, water, land, natural resources, flora, fauna, humans and their interrelation.